 If you suspect your home might have dampers, start by locating your furnace or your air handler.
 Next, take a close look at all the main duct trunks.
 Dampers are usually going to be somewhere between 2 feet to 6 feet away from your main duct.
 Look for a small metal handle, wingnut, or lever protruding from the duct.
 When you gently twist this, you should be able to hear an immediate change in airflow.
 To see which duct goes to which room, you will need to twist each duct closed and then check your vents to see whether there is any airflow.

 Adjust Your Dampers to Get the Perfect Temperature

 Once you’ve found your dampers, how do you control them?
 There are a few different things to consider when changing your damper settings.
 In a house where one person is always hot or cold, your damper adjustment might simply be closing off a single vent.
 Another common strategy for adjusting dampers is to close the dampers that go to rooms you barely ever use.
 If you have a storage room or extra bedroom that no one goes in, closing the damper and the door can save you money.

 When adjusting your dampers for better air distribution, you have to take the weather and your home’s design into account.
 During the summer, the main problem is that cold air sinks, so lower levels tend to be chillier.
 Closing dampers to your basement will send more cold air toward your upper levels.
 This air then naturally settles, so even the lower levels of your home will still be cool.
 During the winter, you’ll need to do the opposite.
 Since hot air rises, you will want to close the dampers on the upper floors.
 This will send extra heat to the lower floors, and then it will gently drift upwards and warm your home evenly.

 Looking for more ways to improve your home’s temperatures?
-[Company_name] of Morgantown is here to help.
-Our team provides a variety of HVAC repairs, installations, and maintenance.
-Contact us today to learn more.
+Absolute Air of Morgantown is here to help.
+Our team provides heating repairs, cooling repairs, AC installation, preventative maintenance plans, and more.